To

 Responsibilities of Management and Those Charged with Governance for the Standalone Financial Statements

 The Honble National Company Law Tribunal (NCLT), Kolkata Bench admitted the Corporate Insolvency Resolution Process (CIRP) against the Company and appointed Mr. Ravi Sethia (IBBI/IPA-001/IP-P01305/2018- 2019/12052) as the Resolution Professional (RP).
 The RP received Resolution Plans from 4 applicants.
 Out of the 4, the Resolution Plan of one of the applicants received approval from the Committee of Creditors by the requisite majority and thereafter the RP submitted the application before the Honble NCLT on 3rd August 2023 for its final approval.
-On the 19th December 2023, Honble NCLT pronounced its order in favor of one of the successful Resolution Applicants i.e. BTL EPC Limited.
+On the 19th December 2023, Honble NCLT pronounced its order in favour of one of the successful Resolution Applicants i.e. BTL EPC Limited.
 Pursuant to the approval of the Plan by the Honble NCLT, the Implementation and Monitoring Committee ("IMC") is duly constituted on 19th December 2023 as per the terms of the plan to oversee the implementation.

 However, until the implementation of the Resolution Plan submitted by the Successful Resolution Applicant as per the conditions set out in the NCLT order, the management under the Monitoring Committee is responsible for the preparation of these Standalone Financial Statements that give a true and fair view of the financial position, financial performance, including total comprehensive loss, changes in equity, and cash flows of the Company in accordance with the accounting principles generally accepted in India including the Indian Accounting Standards prescribed under Section 133 of the Act.
 This responsibility also includes maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of the Company and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and design, implementation, and maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the Standalone Financial Statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.